History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The Environmental Protection Agency (EPA) reports the discovery of more than ninety pollutants in American drinking water supplies nationwide.

-Research shows that millions of Americans drink water containing dangerous pollutants, especially in rural communities and industrial sites.
+Research indicates that millions of Americans consume water contaminated with hazardous pollutants, particularly in rural communities and industrial areas.

-EWG research completed in 2021 demonstrated how 110 million Americans came into contact with water sources carrying PFAS chemicals.
+EWG research conducted in 2021 revealed that 110 million Americans came into contact with water sources contaminated with PFAS chemicals.

-In 2023, the U.S. Geological Survey (USGS) discovered that harmful chemicals exist in about half of all U.S. tap water supplies.
+In 2023, the U.S. Geological Survey (USGS) found that harmful chemicals are present in approximately half of all U.S. tap water supplies.

 Sources of Contamination:

-• Industrial Waste includes heavy metals such as lead, mercury, and arsenic, solvents like benzene and toluene, and chemical byproducts from manufacturing processes.
+• Industrial Waste includes heavy metals such as lead, mercury, and arsenic, as well as solvents like benzene and toluene, and chemical byproducts from manufacturing processes.

-• Agriculture: Pesticides such as atrazine, glyphosate, herbicides, and nitrates from fertilizers contribute to algal blooms and water toxicity.
+• Agriculture: Pesticides such as atrazine, glyphosate, and herbicides, as well as nitrates from fertilizers, contribute to algal blooms and water toxicity.

 • Pharmaceuticals: Antibiotics, hormones, and synthetic compounds from human and animal waste that change water chemistry and affect aquatic life ecosystems.